lilith-roth/yrba/docs/src/installation/installation.md

 Meanwhile, the docker container allows a simple solution without a lot of setup, and is perfect for servers that are already utilizing Docker.

+After this continue to [Configuration](../configuration.md) to set up your YRBA instance.